Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 Enchantedleaves.com/Electroforming-Tutorial/#Troubleshooting

-Also consider joining me my social help communities that I created for beginners and experienced electroformers to ask questions and share their work:
+Also consider joining our social help communities that my partner and I created for beginners and experienced electroformers to ask questions and share their work:

 Reddit → r/CuElectroformingHelp